abeebridwan/Ecommerce/README.md

 This application was built using React, Styled Components, React Router DOM and Browser Apis.

 ## Changes
+  - Filter added
+      - please click on "Filter by Atrributes" to see/use it

   - background shade extended to whole view port for the cartOverlay